wconrad/cute_print/README.md

 ## Why?

-* You want to insert debug code very quickly, and remove it just as quickly.
+* You want to print debug output very quickly, and remove it just as quickly.
 * You want to easily label the debug output with the source location.